NotTurtle01/Game-of-life/README.md

 # Game-of-life
-My overtake on Conway's Game on Life.
+My overtake on Conway's Game of Life.